Riccardo Montolivo: Fiorentina

 In the summer of 2005, Fiorentina signed Montolivo in a co-ownership deal for €3.5 million.
 He subsequently signed a five-year contract.
 He was given the jersey number 18.
 During the 2005–06 season, Montolivo's first-team chances were limited, partly due to the fact he was still an inexperienced player and partly because manager Cesare Prandelli had a relatively stable and reliable squad of players at his disposal.
 However, Montolivo's talent did not go unrecognised – he became a regular fixture in the Italy national under-21 team, coached by Pierluigi Casiraghi.
 Montolivo eventually made his Fiorentina debut in a 2–1 loss to Internazionale.

 Despite being associated with the Calciopoli scandal, Fiorentina signed Montolivo on a permanent basis the following season for €2 million.
 He played a total of 36 matches for Fiorentina, scoring two goals.
-He also declared he would continue playing for the Viola.

 The 2007–08 season began well for Montolivo.
-In the first matchday, he was as one of the best on the field against Empoli, against which he also scored a splendid goal with a lob.
+In the first matchday, he was one of the best on the field against Empoli, against which he also scored a splendid goal with a lob.
 The season followed with ups and downs, but during its course, Montolivo confirmed himself as one of the best talents in Italian football, winning the Serie A Young Footballer of the Year award in 2007.